How To Freeze Carrots

 Place your carrots onto a baking sheet spaced apart so that they aren’t touching.
 This is going to prevent them from clumping together in the freezer.

 Freeze them for about 3 hours or until they are completely frozen.
-This is important because if they are still soft and you put them into a bag all together they will freeze together into one big clump.
+This is important because if they are still soft and you put them into a bag altogether they will freeze together into one big clump.

 Once they are frozen take the baking sheet out of the freezer and place the carrots into a freezer-safe bag and place them back into the freezer until you need them.